 - Programs not approved by Acclarent prior to the date of the event

-- Requests outside the areas of Acclarent's business, educational and/or research interests
+- Requests outside the areas of Acclarent business, educational and/or research interest

 - Travel, expenses or fees for specific conference/society participants.
 As an exception, travel may be requested for HCPs in training, e.g. fellows, residents, medical students, if the request comes from the program sponsor or medical educational institution

-Proposals must describe unique research of scientific and business merit.
-Although the approval or denial of an individual request does not influence the review of subsequent proposals, reconciliation of any outstanding items from a previously approved grant to the same requestor or entity must be completed before another can be approved.
+Proposals must describe research that is unique and of scientific and business merit.
+Although the approval or denial of an individual request does not influence the review of subsequent proposals, reconciliation of any outstanding items from a previously approved grant to the same requestor or entity must be completed before anew proposal can be approved.

 To submit an Investigator Initiated Study research proposal for future funding consideration, please visit: